 Welcome to the Catskill Forest Association, Inc.

 We are a membership-based, nonprofit organization that provides forestry education and services to private Catskill landowners.

-Now caring for over 77,000 acres worth of private properties across Delaware, Greene, Otsego, Schoharie, Sullivan, and Ulster Counties.
+We are currently caring for over 79,000 acres worth of private properties across Delaware, Greene, Otsego, Schoharie, Sullivan, and Ulster Counties.